Politics at play ahead of Hajj

 - But political tensions between Iran and Saudi Arabia will affect those traveling to Mecca

-(CNN)"For he who is able to journey to it" -- Prophet Mohammed, pbuh
+(CNN)"For he who is able to journey to it" -- Prophet Mohammed

 Among the holiest of Islamic obligations, Hajj, which this year begins on September 9, is a coming together of the "Umma" -- the peoples of the Prophet Mohammed.